Projects under development and construction

 The An Càrr Dubh project team look forward to joining local people and those from across the globe at this very popular event on the 18th July.

-We hope to bump into some familar faces from the drop in sessions we have held over the course of the project.
+We hope to bump into some familiar faces from the drop in sessions we have held over the course of the project.
 However, if you don't want to leave it to chance, and have a question about the project you would like answered please get in touch.

 We wish the organisers and competitors all the best in their preparations towards the big day.